Pau King Yin

 Pau King Yin was a former professional footballer who plays as a goalkeeper.

+Life and career

 Born in British Hong Kong to ethnic Chinese parent, Pau represented Republic of China (Taiwan) in international level.
 After retirement he also coached Republic of China national team.

 Pau was selected to Hong Kong Chinese official football team that toured Australia in 1953.
 However, he later withdrew from the team.